A classic Cape Town event combining the mountain and city in a unique, tough and fun challenge.

 - a certain amount of ‘invited’ people: dedicated past-helpers or those who, at the discretion of the organisers, warrant entry

-* The waiting list extends, potentially, to the year 2018 and beyond.
-Entry criteria are currently being revised and are expected to come into effect in time for the 2018 event.
+* The waiting list extends, potentially, to the year 2020 and beyond.
+Entry criteria are currently being revised.

 For anybody joining the waiting list now, any chance of an entry for 2019 (and even 2019 or 2020) will depend on the amount of people ahead of you on the waiting list being available or not, or the number of people who drop out of the event closer to the time.

 Important – should you get the opportunity to take part: